og-yona/irc-discord-bridge-python-bot/readme.md

     - Set up a channel specific webhook for more clean experience
         - *With empty hook - the messages are simply "spoken" through the Discord bot with IRC-nickname as prefix to message.*
     - You may edit/add/delete channel sets from 'settings.json' (once you're done you need to restart the bot for the changes to take effect.)
-- Uses *(can use)* webhooks to spoof IRC nicks as Discord "users" (bot/app tag next to their name, all webhooks have it.)
+- Uses *(can use)* webhooks to spoof IRC nicks as Discord "users"
+    - Messages from IRC can be sent to Discord through a webhook, making them look almost like real Discord Users (with a bot tag).
+    - With no webhook given - messages will be relayed directly through the bot
 - Bot ops for both IRC and Discord that can use moderation/maintainance commands.
 - IRC users can mention Discord users by including @DiscordNickname in the IRC-messages.
 - But Block/Filter out the @everyone and @here